Playing JJ, QQ, and AK in Tournament Play

 It doesn't take much more than a novice to tell you that raising is the go-to move with any of these hands.
-They are strong and they tend to end up winning at showdown.
+They are strong, and they tend to end up winning at showdown.
 As obvious as this strategy might be, there are still plenty of players who feel the need to get fancy and start limping into pots with jacks, queens, and ace king.
-It would be unfair to say that there is never spot where limping could be a strong move, but more often than not you will only be overcomplicating things.
+It would be unfair to say that there's never a time where limping could be a strong move, but more often than not you'll only be overcomplicating things.
 Think about the reasons why a player might limp with any of these hands.

 When you are post-flop with these hands, the flop is going to be absolutely critical.
 As much should have been obvious to you, though, and you are likely more interested in how you can best react to any given board.
 Since looking at hands as a broad example is impossible, the following is going to outline the common flop situations and how they can be managed.

 -JJ, QQ on a low flop.
 Short of flopping a set (or better), this is about the best board that you could hope for.
-There is next to no reason why you should not be value betting and calling shoves in this situation.
+There's next to no reason why you shouldn't be value betting and calling shoves in this situation.
 If you are dealt jacks or queens, this is what you hope for.

 -JJ, QQ on board with ace and/or king.
 Here is where things get tricky.
 Of these four different examples, this is going to be the toughest to play.
 On one hand you could still be way ahead.
 On the other hand, you may be drawing to two outs or other backdoor draws.
-Because it is impossible to define these two elements out of context, you will need to use the specific information available to you to make the best decision.
-If there is one piece of advice that is certain, though, it is that you should not be afraid to give up your hand.
+Because it's impossible to define these two elements out of context, you'll need to use the specific information available to you to make the best decision.
+If there's one piece of advice that is certain, though, it's that you shouldn't be afraid to give up your hand.
 Never become attached to big pocket pairs because their value can easily be diminished.